Phạm Minh Mẫn

-Jean-Baptiste Phạm Minh Mẫn (Gioan Baotixita Phạm Minh Mẫn) (born 5 March 1934) is a Vietnamese cardinal in the Catholic Church and was the Archbishop of Hồ Chi Minh City from March 1998 to March 2014.
+Jean-Baptiste Phạm Minh Mẫn (5 March 1934 – 22 March 2026) was a Vietnamese Catholic prelate who served as the second Archbishop of Ho Chi Minh City from 1998 to 2014.
+He also previously served as Coadjutor Bishop of Mỹ Tho from 1993 to 1998.
+He was created a cardinal in 2003 by Pope John Paul II.

 Biography

 Early life

+Mẫn was born in Cà Mau, Cochinchina, French Indochina on 5 March 1934.
+His great-grandfather was an emigrant from Guangdong.
+He is the eldest son of a family of seven children, the youngest of whom is also a priest of the Diocese of Cần Thơ.
+One of his sisters settled in Australia, while another sister settled in the United States.

-Phạm Minh Mẫn was born in Cà Mau, Cochinchina, French Indochina.
-At the age of 5, his first cousin once removed, Father Francis Xavier Trương Bửu Diệp, came to visit him and his family and encouraged them to enroll him at La Salle Taberd School in Sài Gòn the next year, which would make him eligible to attend the minor seminary once he turned 10.
-Diệp also encouraged his mother to let him learn the Latin prayers and allow him become an altar boy.
+When he was five, his first cousin once removed, Blessed Trương Bửu Diệp, encouraged him to enroll at the Catholic Institution Taberd in Saigon, then run by the De La Salle Brothers, the next year, which would make him eligible to attend the minor seminary once he turned ten.
+Diệp also encouraged his mother to let him learn the Latin prayers and allow him to become an altar boy.

 Education

 The family immediately followed Diệp's advice.
-Mẫn recalled that he would go alone the next morning to serve as an altar boy when Diệp would celebrate Mass.
-He went to Taberd and eventually Cù Lao Giêng Minor Seminary until the seminary was burned down because of the ongoing war.
-He was ordained a priest on 25 May 1965 by Bishop Jacques Nguyễn Ngọc Quang, for Diocese of Cần Thơ.
-After studying in the United States at Loyola University of Los Angeles, Mẫn taught at the Saint Quý Minor Seminary for a number of years and was later appointed rector of the Minor (1974) and Major Seminary (1988) of the same name.
+Mẫn later recalled that he would go alone the next morning to serve as an altar boy when Diệp would celebrate Mass.
+He went to Taberd and eventually Cù Lao Giêng Minor Seminary until the seminary was burned down during the First Indochina War.
+He was ordained a priest on 25 May 1965 by Bishop Jacques Nguyễn Ngọc Quang, for the Diocese of Cần Thơ.
+After studying in the United States at Loyola University of Los Angeles, Mẫn taught at the Saint Quý Minor Seminary until he was appointed rector of the minor seminary in 1974 and of the local major seminary in 1988.

 Episcopal career

-In 1993, he was appointed Coadjutor Bishop of Mỹ Tho and promoted to Archbishop of Hồ Chí Minh City in 1998.
-He officiated at a mass in La Vang in 1998 for the 200th anniversary of the apparition of the Virgin Mary, the largest Catholic event in Vietnam up to that time.
+Mẫn was appointed Coadjutor Bishop of Mỹ Tho in 1993 and promoted to Archbishop of Ho Chi Minh City in 1998.

+In August 1999, he celebrated a Mass at La Vang for the closing of the jubilee year commemorating the 200th anniversary of the apparition of the Virgin Mary.
+The Mass was part of a three-day pilgrimage that was the largest Catholic event in Vietnam, with an estimated three hundred thousand people attending.
-Mẫn was elevated to cardinal in the consistory of 21 October 2003 by Pope John Paul II, and was one of the cardinal electors who participated in the 2005 papal conclave that selected Pope Benedict XVI.

-On 7 March 2013, Mẫn was the last of the cardinal electors to arrive to attend the 2013 papal conclave, which subsequently elected Pope Francis.
+He was made a cardinal in the consistory of 21 October 2003 by Pope John Paul II.
+He was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI.
+On 7 March 2013, Mẫn was the last of the cardinal electors to arrive to attend the 2013 papal conclave, which elected Pope Francis.

-On 28 September 2013, Pope Francis appointed Bishop Paul Bùi Văn Đọc, who had served as the Bishop of Mỹ Tho since 1999, as Coadjutor Archbishop of the Archdiocese.
+On 28 September 2013, Pope Francis appointed Bishop Paul Bùi Văn Đọc, who had served as the Bishop of Mỹ Tho since 1999, as Coadjutor Archbishop with the right to succeed Mẫn.
+On 22 March 2014, Pope Francis accepted Mẫn's resignation as archbishop.

-On 22 March 2014, Pope Francis accepted the resignation of Cardinal Mẫn due to age limit.
-Coadjutor Archbishop Paul Bùi Văn Đọc succeeded him as Archbishop of Hồ Chí Minh City.